-D. In addition, does your institution use applicants' test scores for academic advising?
+C8: SAT and ACT Policies

+Entrance exams

+Does your institution make use of S degree-seeking applicants: SAT, ACT, or SAT Sub oject Test scores in admission dec isions for first-ti me, first-year,

 ⊠ Yes □ No

+If yes, place check marks in the app 2023. propriate boxes below to o reflect your inst itution's policie s for use in admi ssion for Fall

+2023 .
+Require Recommend Require for Some Consider if Submitted Not Considered

+SAT or ACT \boxtimes

+ACT Only

+SAT Only \boxtimes

+⊠ Yes □ No

-E. Latest date by which SAT or ACT scores must be received for fall-term admission:
+E. Latest date by which SAT or A ACT scores must be rec eived for fall-term admission:

-⇒ Click or tap here to enter text.
+⇒ Click or tap here to e enter text.

-Latest date by which SAT Subject Test scores must be received for fall-term admission:
+Latest date by which SAT Sub ject Test scores must be e received for fall- term admission :

-⇒ Click or tap here to enter text.
+\Rightarrow Click or tap here to e nter text.

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+F. If necessary, use this space to cl required of some students due to may be considered in lieu of the to differences by acader

-⇒ Click or tap here to enter text.
+⇒ Click or tap here to e enter text.

-G. Please indicate which tests your institution uses for placement (e.g., state tests):
+G. Please indicate which tests your institution uses for pla cement (e.g., stat e tests):

-oxtimes SAT

-⊠ ACT

-☐ SAT Subject Tests
+⊠ SAT

-\boxtimes AP

-□ CLEP

-☐ Institutional Exam

-☐ State Exam (specify): Click or tap here to enter text.